Permissions-Policy

 Permissions-Policy: geolocation=()

-In the following example, the server indicates that the encrypted-media feature shall be disabled for all Origins except for report.example.re.
+In the following example, the server indicates the encrypted-media feature shall be disabled for all Origins except for report.example.re.

 Permissions-Policy: encrypted-media=("https://report.example.re")

-In the following example, the server indicates that the microphone feature shall be disabled for all Origins except itself and those with origin example.re.
+In the following example, the server indicates the microphone feature shall be disabled for all Origins except itself and those with origin example.re.

-Permissions-Policy: microphone=(self "http://example.re")
+Permissions-Policy: microphone=(self "https://example.re")

 Takeaway